ssm57/CandN/README.md

 # CandN

 ## The project contains files for Dubinkina, V., Fridman, Y., Pandey, P., & Maslov, S. (2018).
-Alternative stable states in a model of microbial community limited by multiple essential nutrients. arXiv preprint arXiv:1810.04726. ##
+Alternative stable states in a model of microbial community limited by multiple essential nutrients. arXiv:1810.04726. https://doi.org/10.1101/439547 ##

 Contents of the folder: